hkfuertes/rockbox/README.md

 |:--:|:--:|
 | Rockbox Menu | Rockbox WPS |

-## Donations

-If you would like to support the development of Rockbox for the Y1 financially, consider donating to one of the following causes:
-- The hungarian prime minister is trying to criminalize every queer person in Hungary and by extension Europe.
-To support the people standing up against this human rights violation (10000 HUF = 25€): https://budapestpride.hu/en/one-time-donation-paypal/
-- Partners in Health: https://www.pih.org/maternal-center-excellence
-- The maintainers of the original Rockbox project: https://www.rockbox.org/

 ## General Information

 This is an experimental build of Rockbox that is not in any way associated with or developed by Innioasis/Timmkoo.

 Most of the work was already done by the original Rockbox team - all credits to them.

-I mostly added quick hacks to make this usable on a device without any touch inputs.
+Additionally, I want to thank Mitxela for allowing me to use the intro from his beautiful ["Ode to Rockbox" Video](https://www.youtube.com/watch?v=Qw-VvGsYpSU) as the boot animation of this ROM.
+You can support him on [Patreon](https://www.patreon.com/mitxela) or via [Paypal](https://paypal.me/mitxela).

 Do NOT run this if you don't know what you are doing.
 You might brick your device in the process of installing this app.
 You have been warned.

-To install the Rockbox ROM, choose one of the releases, download `rom.zip`, extract it and follow this guide (but use the downloaded rom.zip instead of `Y1-English v2.0.7-20241021.rar`): https://support.innioasis.com/download/flashing_tutorial/Flashing_tutorial-Y1_EN%20v2.0.7-20241021.pdf
+### Donations

+If you would like to support the development of Rockbox for the Y1 financially, consider donating to one of the following causes:
+- The hungarian prime minister is trying to criminalize every queer person in Hungary and by extension Europe.
+To support the people standing up against this human rights violation (10000 HUF = 25€): https://budapestpride.hu/en/one-time-donation-paypal/
+- Partners in Health: https://www.pih.org/maternal-center-excellence
+- The maintainers of the original Rockbox project: https://www.rockbox.org/

 ## Controls